-- BioVant proprietary CAP adjuvant and delivery technology in development for improved versions of current vaccines and new vaccines against cancer, viral and bacterial infections and autoimmune diseases, among others including biodefense vaccines such as anthrax and ricin. - CAP-Oral a delivery system using CAP technology for oral administration of proteins and other therapies that currently must be injected. - BioAir a delivery system using CAP technology for inhalable versions of proteins and other therapies that currently must be injected. - CAP biotechnology production use of CAP technology in a new patented process for purifying the milk of transgenic animals in order to extract therapeutic proteins.
+- BioVant proprietary CAP adjuvant technology in development for improved versions of current vaccines and new vaccines against cancer, viral and bacterial infections and autoimmune diseases, among others. - CAP-Oral a delivery system using proprietary CAP technology for oral administration of proteins and other therapies that currently must be injected. - BioAir proprietary technology using CAP as a delivery system for inhalable versions of proteins and other therapies that currently must be injected. - CAP biotechnology production use of CAP technology in a new patented process for extracting therapeutic proteins from the milk of transgenic animals.

-Our Business Strategy
+Our Growth Strategy